-Citrus soap has lots of positive effects for body and mind (Burt’s Bees Energizing Citrus Ginger Body Wash is a personal favorite of mine, as is Mrs. Meyer’s Lemon Verbena Hand Soap).
+Citrus soap has lots of positive effects for body and mind (I love Burt’s Bees Energizing Citrus Ginger Body Wash, and also Mrs. Meyer’s Lemon Verbena Hand Soap).
 Using citrus-scented all-natural cleaning products is also a subtle way to incorporate aromatherapy into your home.
-Making this swap is good for people who need active stress relief.
-(If cleaning stresses you out, try using Mrs. Meyer’s Lemon Verbena Everyday Multi-Surface Cleaner and inhaling deeply.
-I’m not joking.)

 You can also seek out aromatherapy essential oils in citrus flavors, specifically (click the links to some trusted products, below).
 Either way: surround yourself with the smell of citrus, and you’ll notice an improvement in your mood almost immediately.

 View this post on Instagram